cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 ## Chapter 1: Lady Blackwood's Visit

 Rain drummed steadily against the windows of 221B Baker Street as I finished recording the notes from our previous case.
-Holmes, seated in his customary armchair, studied a peculiar telegram.
+Holmes hunched forward in his armchair, staring at a telegram like a student puzzling over a difficult math problem.
 His pipe smoke curled toward the ceiling in rhythmic spirals, his mind clearly at work on some unseen thread.

 "A matter of inheritance," he murmured, almost to himself.
 "And yet the client fears something darker."

 Before I could inquire further, a sharp knock at the door interrupted our quiet.
 Mrs. Hudson appeared moments later, announcing, "Lady Blackwood to see you, Mr. Holmes."

-The woman who entered was the very picture of mourning.
+A gust of cold air followed Lady Blackwood into the room.
+Her handkerchief trembled as she dabbed her eyes, and I noticed how she paused at the threshold, as if gathering strength.
 Her finely tailored black gown spoke of her status, but her trembling hands and pale complexion betrayed a weight far heavier than her garments.

 Holmes stood, gesturing to the chair opposite his.
 "Please, Lady Blackwood, take a seat.
 I suspect your visit concerns the recent disappearance of your son's chest—a loss made all the more troubling given the East India Company's imminent audit."